daniel-ander/Snake_Game/README.md

 ## Running the Game

 The game is run in a while loop.
 It checks for events such as key presses and updates the game state accordingly.
 It also draws the game objects on the screen.

+## How to Run

+1. Install Python and Pygame
+2. Clone this repository
+3. Run `python game.py` in the terminal